Mr.

 2011

-Best known for his essay-writing and nature writing.
-John Updike called him the best essayist of my generation, Philip Roth and Cynthia Ozick seconded the motion, and younger writers have regarded him as inspirational.
-Writes in the reflective American tradition of Emerson and Thoreau.
-Understands natural processes, diverse cultures, and the global picture.
-Unlike some nature writers, however, is at home in the city as much as in a cabin in the woods, and his observational powers bring both environments alive on the page.
-In his personal essays, published journals and memoirs, has also turned the observant lens on himself, with extraordinary candor, humor and sagacity.
-Has authored more than 20 books, nonfiction and fiction, some of which have been nominated for a National Book Award, a National Book Critics Award, or an American Book Award.
+Best known for his essay-writing and nature writing, Hoagland wrote in the reflective American tradition of Emerson and Thoreau.
+John Updike called him the best essayist of his generation, Philip Roth and Cynthia Ozick seconded the motion, and younger writers regarded him as inspirational.
+Hoagland understood natural processes, diverse cultures, and the global picture and was at home in the city as much as in a cabin in the woods, and his observational powers brought both environments alive on the page.
+In his personal essays, published journals and memoirs, he turned the observant lens on himself, with extraordinary candor, humor and sagacity.
+He authored more than 20 books, nonfiction and fiction, some of which were nominated for a National Book Award, a National Book Critics Award, or an American Book Award.
 Elected, American Academy of Arts and Letters.
 Affiliated with The New School; Rutgers; Sarah Lawrence; CUNY; the University of Iowa; University of California, Davis; Columbia University; Beloit College; Brown; and Bennington College.

 Last Updated